Christian Longo: Murders

-Years later, Longo admitted to being a narcissist in a letter he wrote to a woman that was obtained by KATU-TV, a television station located in Portland, Oregon.
+Years later, Longo admitted to being a narcissist in a letter he wrote to a woman that was obtained by television station KATU-TV in Portland, Oregon.
 He wrote that he eventually began "studying what a psychologist said I was and came to terms with it, almost totally agreeing that he was right... his conclusion was the narcissistic personality disorder which he called 'compensatory' – basically self-centeredness related to a damaged core sense of self."

-When in Mexico, Longo used the name of Michael Finkel, the former New York Times reporter who later chronicled their experiences in his memoir True Story, which was adapted into a 2015 film starring James Franco as Longo and Jonah Hill as Finkel.
+When in Mexico, Longo used the name of Michael Finkel, the former New York Times reporter who later chronicled their experiences in his memoir True Story, which was adapted into a 2015 film of the same name starring James Franco as Longo and Jonah Hill as Finkel.

 Longo was incarcerated on death row at Oregon State Penitentiary.
 On December 13, 2022, Longo's death sentence (along with everyone else on Oregon's death row) was commuted to life without parole by Governor Kate Brown.

+Organ donation advocacy

+In 2011, Christian Longo founded Gifts of Anatomical Value from Everyone (GAVE), which advocates for death row prisoners being allowed to donate their organs.
+Currently, most death row prisoners are denied requests to donate their organs because infectious diseases within American prisons occur at higher levels than the general population, such as widespread cases of HIV/AIDS, Hepatitis C, and tuberculosis.
+However, Longo has countered that death row inmates interested in donating their organs could undergo intensive screening far ahead of their execution.